 So, obviously, even if it doesn’t seem like that at first glance, most sites actually do charge for guest posts.

 The price varies for other types of links, too.
 For example, image links can be cheaper or, less likely, more expensive than text links.
-Contextual links are also typically more costly than, for example, profile links, and so on.
+Contextual and niche-relevant links are also typically more costly than, for example, profile links, and so on.

 Various other factors can influence the price of backlinks, too.
 Here are some: